carbon neutral objectives

 - Continuous removal of exotic species – inc. blackberry and asparagus fern

 - recycling programs – Use of recycled paper and natural products where possible.

 - Rainwater used (no town water and no chlorine)

 - Biodegradable cleaning agents are used.

 - No intentional feeding of wildlife.

-- Minimized emissions through use of renewables (solar electricity is produced on-site and connected to the grid)
+- Minimized emissions through use of renewable electricity (solar electricity is produced on-site and connected to the grid)

-- Minimizing waste through a reuse, recycle, reduce and recover practices
+- Practicing reuse, recycle, reduce and recover programs

-- Minimizing water use through design, low-flow fittings, low-water toilets and education
+- Decreasing water use, low-flow fittings, low-water toilets

-- Minimizing noise pollution by limiting cars to entry car park
+- Decreasing noise and environmental pollution, restricting cars to entry car park

 - Using only native plants for re-vegetation work, with local provenance preferred

 - Establishing local native plants in all revegetation

 - Member of Land for Wildlife